Have questions? We're here.

 Prayagraj is situated at the confluence of the Rivers Ganga, Yamuna, and Saraswati.
 The city attracts pilgrims and heritage enthusiasts from around the world.
 Opening the traveler to a realm of mythological and spiritual wonders.
 Prayagraj is a fusion of sanctity, religion, traditions, history, and architecture, offering diverse experiences from historical to religious.
 The city held significant strategic importance for the Mughals in controlling their empire and later served as a prominent administrative hub during the British era.
 It was a central hub of activities during India's Freedom Movement, with several eminent national leaders born on its soil.
 Prayagraj has also played a pivotal role in the development of Hindi and Urdu literature.
 Described in ancient scriptures as 'Teerthraj,' the holiest pilgrimage center, Prayagraj is indeed a perfect place for a soulful escape.

 Prayagraj is one of the destinations hosting the Kumbh Mela, the world's largest congregation of devotees.
-The Kumbh Mela is a significant religious gathering in the world celebrated for forty days.
-The biggest religious ceremony in the world, known as "Kumbh Mela" (Festival of Urn), The Purna Kumbh Mela, the biggest and the most auspicious fair, occurs four times every twelve years, rotating among four locations where drops of sacred nectar were spilled: Prayagraj, Haridwar, Ujjain, and Nashik.
+The full Kumbh Mela is a significant religious gathering in the world celebrated for forty days that only happens every 12 years.
+The biggest religious ceremony in the world is known as the full "Kumbh Mela" (Festival of Urn).
+The Purna Kumbh Mela, the biggest and the most auspicious fair occurs four times every twelve years, rotating among four locations where drops of sacred nectar are spilled: Prayagraj, Haridwar, Ujjain, and Nashik.

 This mass pilgrimage for the Hindu community of India, the Kumbh Mela or Kumbh Fair, is rumored to be one of the largest congregations of sages, yogis, ascetics, mendicants, men, women, and children on the planet.